 Don’t make top applicants think you aren’t interested in them anymore, or they will start their search again.
 Encourage them to contact you with further questions, ask some yourself, invite them for another interview, or give them test assignments.

 Be loyal and communicate well, give recommendations, and keep candidates engaged in the process.
 Think about the future of the company and whether the person will fit in and use modern technologies to get a wider view.
-The aforementioned recruiter skills are simple and proven to be useful for many companies.
+The aforementioned recruiter skills are simple and have proven to be useful for many companies.